droso-hass/idfm-api/doc/source/usage.rst

 ------------

 This package is available on `PyPI <https://pypi.org/project/idfm-api/>`_ .
+This package is based on the official API from `PRIM<https://prim.iledefrance-mobilites.fr/fr>`_ .
 To use IDFM-API, first install it using pip:

 .. code-block:: console